implies access to food, shelter, transportation, emergency services, and more. [Download Financial Stability in Livingston County FACT SHEET

 There are 13,437 ALICE households in Livingston County, which represents 20% of total households.
 Another seven percent of households live at or below the poverty level.
 Click here for an overview of the Livingston County ALICE Report.

 Moving forward, the ALICE Report will guide our steps as we share and discuss its findings.
-Learn from our ALICE families to better understand their challenges, and as a community work together to create more effective solutions.
+We'll learn from our ALICE families to better understand their challenges and, together, create more effective solutions.